 top of page

 Phil Keers (b.
-1994) is a visual artist living and working in Belfast, where he is based in Flax Art Studios.
-His work is multi-disciplinary, mainly taking the form of sculpture, performance, and installation art and has exhibited both nationally and internationally.
+1994) is a visual artist; originally from Belfast, Northern Ireland, currently living and working in Glasgow, Scotland, where he is undertaking a Masters in Fine Art at The Glasgow School of Art.
+His work is multi-disciplinary, mainly taking the form of sculpture, performance, and installation art and has exhibited both nationally; in Belfast, Manchester & London and internationally; in Dublin, China & Thailand.

 He had a yearlong residency at Belfast School of Art within the Sculpture Lens area of Fine Art, having graduated from Ulster University with a BA in Fine Art in 2018.